Contents

 Description:

-Unlike the previous one, we face this issue when insufficient soldering to connect the joints, resulting in connections failure and open circuits.
+Unlike the previous one, we face this issue when insufficient soldering is used to connect the joints, resulting in connection failure and open circuits.

 Causes: